 In the normal course of business, the Company may from time to time be named as a party to various legal claims, actions and complaints, including matters involving securities, employment, intellectual property, effects from the use of therapeutics utilizing its technology, or others.
 For example, purported class action complaints were filed against the Company and certain of its officers in the U.S. District Court for the District of Massachusetts on January 27, 2014 and January 29, 2014.
 The complaints were consolidated into a single action (Corban v.
-Sarepta, et. al., No. 14-cv-10201) by order of the court on June 23, 2014, and plaintiffs were afforded 28 days to file a consolidated amended complaint.
+Sarepta, et al., No. 14-cv-10201) ("Corban") by order of the court on June 23, 2014, and plaintiffs were afforded 28 days to file a consolidated amended complaint.
 The plaintiffs' consolidated amended complaint, filed on July 21, 2014, sought to bring claims on behalf of themselves and persons or entities that purchased or acquired securities of the Company between July 10, 2013 and November 11, 2013.
-The consolidated amended complaint alleged that Sarepta and certain of its officers violated the federal securities laws in connection with disclosures related to eteplirsen, the Company's lead therapeutic candidate for DMD, and seeks damages in an unspecified amount.
-Pursuant to the court's June 23, 2014 order, Sarepta filed a motion to dismiss the consolidated amended complaint on August 18, 2014, and argument on the motion was held on March 12, 2015.
-On March 31, 2015, the Court dismissed plaintiffs' amended complaint.
-On April 30, 2015, plaintiffs in the Corban suit filed a motion for leave seeking to file a further amended complaint, which the Company opposed.
-Following a hearing on August 12, 2015, the Court denied this motion, and on September 22, 2015, the Court dismissed the case.
-The plaintiffs filed a Notice of Appeals for the First Circuit.
-No dates have been set for briefing or oral argument.
+The consolidated amended complaint alleged that Sarepta and certain of its officers violated the federal securities laws in connection with disclosures related to eteplirsen, the Company's lead therapeutic candidate for Duchenne muscular dystrophy, and sought damages in an unspecified amount.
+On March 31, 2015, the Court granted Sarepta's motion to dismiss the plaintiffs' amended complaint.
+On August 12, 2015, the Court denied the plaintiffs' April 30, 2015 motion for leave seeking to file a further amended complaint, and on September 22, 2015, the Court dismissed the case.
+The plaintiffs filed a Notice of Appeal in the Court of Appeals for the First Circuit on September 29, 2015.
+On January 27, 2016, the plaintiffs filed a motion to vacate the District Court's order denying leave to amend and dismissing the case, during the pendency of which the plaintiffs' appeal was stayed.
+On April 21, 2016, the Court denied that motion.
+A briefing schedule for the plaintiffs' appeal will be set by the First Circuit.

-Another complaint was filed in the U.S. District Court for the District of Massachusetts on December 3, 2014 by William Kader, Individually and on Behalf of All Others Similarly Situated v.
-Sarepta Therapeutics Inc., Christopher Garabedian, and Sandesh Mahatme (Kader v.
-Sarepta et.al 1:14-cv-14318), asserting violations of Section 10(b) of the Exchange Act and Securities and Exchange Commission Rule 10b-5 against the Company, Christopher Garabedian and Sandesh Mahatme.
-Plaintiffs' amended complaint, filed on March 20, 2015, alleges that the defendants made material misrepresentations or omissions during the putative class period of April 21, 2014 through October 27, 2014, regarding the sufficiency of the Company's data for submission of a new drug application ("NDA") for eteplirsen and the likelihood of the Food and Drug Administration ("FDA") accepting the NDA based on that data.
-Plaintiffs seek compensatory damages and fees.
-The Company received service of the complaint on January 5, 2015.
-Sarepta filed a motion to dismiss the complaint on May 11, 2015, pursuant to the scheduling order entered on February 20, 2015, which plaintiffs have opposed.
-Oral argument on the motion to dismiss has not been scheduled.
+Another purported class action complaint was filed in the U.S. District Court for the District of Massachusetts on December 3, 2014 (Kader v.
+Sarepta et.al 1:14-cv-14318) ("Kader"), asserting that the Company and certain of its officers violated Section 10(b) of the Exchange Act and Securities and Exchange Commission Rule 10b-5.
+The plaintiffs' amended complaint, filed on March 20, 2015, alleged that the defendants made material misrepresentations or omissions during the putative class period of April 21, 2014 through October 27, 2014, regarding the sufficiency of the Company's data for submission of a new drug application ("NDA") for eteplirsen and the likelihood of the Food and Drug Administration ("FDA") accepting the NDA based on that data.
+The plaintiffs sought compensatory damages and fees.
+On April 5, 2016, the Court granted Sarepta's motion to dismiss the amended complaint.
+On April 8, 2016, the plaintiffs filed a motion for leave to further amend the complaint, which Sarepta opposed on April 22, 2016.
+That motion remains pending.